• Home

 Are the chickens safe?

 We do everything in our power to make sure the chickens have a healthy diet both in your yard and at their home.
 We will always check the weather and schedule accordingly, and if a variable changes then we will reschedule at no cost to you.
-When being transported the chickens are constantly monitored to make sure they do not overheat and they have constant access to water.
+When being transported the chickens are constantly monitored to make sure they do not overheat and they always have access to water.
 We have fencing if needed to contain them but rest assured that chickens are communal animals and do not scatter.
 They have been hand raised and are very used to handling so are not stressed in the least by being moved about.
 An attendant will always be with them to watch out for their welfare.

 What happens if a chicken gets loose?